Ordyan777/Face_Detect_app/README.md

    - source .venv/bin/activate
    - If You Using Fish , Try This Command - source .venv/bin/activate.fish

-4. Use This Command - pip -r requirements.txt
+4. Use This Command - pip install -r requirements.txt

-5. Soon....
+6. Soon....

 ----==== by Ordyan777 ====----